 I am extremely passionate about film (currently loving this), Snooty the Manatee (and all snoots, in general), collard greens, copyright law, and the No Straw Please Movement.
 Blessed with the curse of curiosity and a Nascar-drive to create, I am here to help in any way possible.

-I am currently available for freelance including editing, designing, media-ing, and general consulting. *Please keep in mind that I do have a full-time job, so turn-around time is limited to weekends.* I'd love to help you with recent grad resumes, wedding invitations, or social media plan.
+I am currently available for freelance including editing, designing, media-ing, and general consulting. *Please keep in mind that I do have a full-time job, so turn-around time is limited to weekends.* I'd love to help you with recent grad resumes, wedding invitations, or social media plans.
 I offer discounted rates for non-profit organizations, especially animal rescues and educators.

 "A foolish consistency is the hobgoblin of little minds...